Alipsa/ride/README.md

 # Building and compiling

-Ride depends on one other repo (snapshot artifact) that must be built first:

-Download rideutils from https://github.com/perNyfelt/rideutils and build it with `mvn install`

-To build Ride then simply do ` mvn clean install`
+To build Ride, simply do ` mvn -Ponline clean install`

 There are some wrapper scripts that you might find useful.
 To create a runnable jar and run it do